ArmanKolozyan/ZKP-Languages/README.md

 - **`src/`**
   Contains source files for data collection and analysis:

-  - `data_analyzer.ipynb`: Jupyter notebook for analysing and visualizing data.
+  - `data_analyzer.ipynb`: Jupyter notebook for analyzing and visualizing data.
   - `data_collector.py`: Python script for fetching data using the GitHub API.
   - `requirements.txt`: Lists Python dependencies required for running the project.